JuliaAlgebra/MultivariatePolynomials.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] | [![Build Status][build-img]][build-url] | [![Gitter][gitter-img]][gitter-url] | [![DOI][zenodo-img]][zenodo-url] |
 | [![][docs-latest-img]][docs-latest-url] | [![Codecov branch][codecov-img]][codecov-url] | [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Discourse_logo.png/799px-Discourse_logo.png" width="64">][discourse-url] | |

+**WARNING** MultivariatePolynomials v0.5 has a few breaking changes including the change in the order of monomials.
+This means that the leading term will now appear last in the order of monomials instead of first.

 This package provides an interface for manipulating multivariate polynomials.
 Implementing algorithms on polynomials using this interface will allow the algorithm to work for all polynomials implementing the interface.